-There are also courses you can find on sites like Warrior Plus, JVZoo, Udemy, Teachable and more.
+You can also find courses on sites like Warrior Plus, JVZoo, Udemy, Teachable, and more.
 Also, you can create your own info products to make money without being an affiliate.

 When you create or promote a digital product, it should be something that answers the questions or guides your audience in whatever help they need.
-You will probably be getting questions from subscribers over time that you can use to help you create a digital course.
+You will probably be getting questions from subscribers over time you can use to create a digital course.

 You can also look in forums to see what people are asking, check the comments section on YouTube videos or in Facebook groups and see what blind spots people have and need attention.

 There are digital products at different income levels.
-Some will be super cheap, such as a $7 eBook that is designed to answer the most basic questions and help the vendor build a list.
+Some will be super cheap, such as a $7 eBook designed to answer the most basic questions and help the vendor build a list.

 Others will be medium-priced, such as a $47 course that serves as the first step to help people achieve their goals.
-With these lower ticket items, it is usually a hands-off vendor who isn’t likely to provide help with the implementation of the ideas.
+It is usually a hands-off vendor with these lower ticket items who aren’t likely to implement the ideas.

-As you move up the tiers, you’ll find higher ticket items, such as a course that sells for $197 where it may provide some “done for you” content or a service that’s provided to the buyer so they can skip the learning stage and have their needs met on autopilot.
+As you move up the tiers, you will find higher ticket items, such as a course that sells for $197 where it may provide some “done for you” content or a service that is provided to the buyer so they can skip the learning stage and have their needs met on autopilot.

-And lastly, there will be high ticket items such as $5,000 one-on-one coaching that works as a hybrid with a course that acts as the foundation for the customer, with the addition of hand-holding by the vendor in several direct communications.
+And lastly, there will be high ticket items such as $5,000 one-on-one coaching that works as a hybrid with a course that acts as the customer’s foundation, with handholding by the vendor in several direct communications.

 Finding Niches with Dual Profit Potential

 Whenever possible, try to home in on a niche that has dual profit potential.
 That means it is ripe for plenty of tangible and digital profits.
-So, for instance, with toys, it is mostly tangible – most parents are not going to pay for guidance on which toy to buy.
+For instance, it is mostly tangible with toys – most parents are not going to pay for guidance on which toy to buy.

 And with marketing, it is mostly digital.
 Most marketers have a laptop and desk and are not going to be buying a ton of tangibles.
 But many niches serve an audience both kinds of products, giving you ample earning opportunities.